 Why Your Website Isn't Necessarily Inclusive Just Because You've Made It Accessible

-Online accessibility is a hot topic at the moment, especially as so many web users are confined to their homes in lockdown or quarantine during the COVID-19 pandemic.
+Online accessibility has been a hot topic over the last year or so, especially as so many web users were confined to their homes in lockdown or quarantine during the COVID-19 pandemic.
 It has become more important than ever that online information can be understood by everyone, and the demand for accessible and inclusive websites has never been greater – and it’s important to note here that ‘accessible’ and ‘inclusive’ are two different factors.

 A couple of months ago our Recite Me sales manager, Martin Robertson, penned an article about accessibility and what the term means to him, both as a marketer and as an individual.
 What had become clear to Martin, is that there is a distinct gap in people’s understanding of what it means to be accessible, and the difference between offering accessibility and being inclusive.